larrychambers/larrychambers.github.io/about.md

 <img class="pull-left img-responsive img-rounded" style="height: 250px; margin-top: 15px; padding-right: 10px;" src="{{ site.url }}/images/author.png" alt="Author"/>

 LARRY CHAMBERS is a narrative nonfiction author, artist and humanitarian.
 A native of southern California, he earned a Master’s Degree from the University of Utah.
+Testing

 Chambers was an Army Rangers and wrote two books his tours in Vietnam.
 His most recent book Betrayal of Vietnam & Cambodia 1945- 1967 tells the gripping story of his journey back into the past to reveal a shameful truth Link.